SEP490-LabOdc/project-docs/docs.md

 * **Integrated Management:** Project management system integrated with popular tools.
 * **Evaluation & Ranking:** Businesses can evaluate teams after project completion.
 * **Project Approval:** Lab Management reviews and approves projects before posting to the marketplace.
+* **Budget Management:** Set minimum and maximum budget ranges for projects to ensure fair pricing.
+* **Skill Tagging:** Tag required skills for each project to match with appropriate ODC Teams.
+* **Proposal Templates:** Standardized templates for ODC Teams to submit comprehensive project proposals.
+* **Contract Generation:** Automatic generation of project contracts once a bid is accepted.
+* **Progress Tracking:** Built-in tools for tracking project milestones and deliverables.
+* **Integration with Project Service:** Connect with the Project Service for seamless project management and reporting.

-**Value Delivered:** Expands client base, creates practical opportunities for the Talent Pool, increases revenue from small projects.
+**Value Delivered:** Expands client base, creates practical opportunities for the Talent Pool, increases revenue from small projects, and provides a structured platform for project bidding and execution.

 ### 3. Interactive Learning Platform
 A modern learning platform that accelerates the training process and standardizes knowledge.